All Products

 Scaling Group Name

-The name of a scaling group must be 2 to 64 characters in length, and can contain letters, digits, periods (.), underscores (_), and hyphens (-).
-The name must start with a letter or a digit.
+The name must be 2 to 64 characters in length.
+It must start with a letter, digit, or Chinese character.
+It can contain periods (.), underscores (_), and hyphens (-).

 Type

 The type of instances that provide computing power in the scaling group.
-The type of instances that Auto Scaling adds to or removes from the scaling group during a scaling event also matches the value of the Type parameter.
-Valid values:
+Auto Scaling scales instances of the specified type.

 Instance Configuration Source

-• Launch Templates: A launch template contains information such as the key pair, Resource Access Management (RAM) role, instance type, and network settings.
-A launch template does not contain passwords.
-The Launch Templates setting is available only if you set the Type parameter to ECS.
+• Launch Template: contains configuration information such as the key pair, RAM role, instance type, and network settings.
+It does not contain the password.
+This parameter is available only when Type is set to ECS.

-Scale-out failures caused by insufficient resources may often occur if you specify only one instance type.
-You can configure the Extend Launch Template parameter to specify multiple instance types to improve the success rate of scale-out events.
-For more information, see Create a multi-instance type scaling group by using a launch template.
+If you specify only one instance type, a scale-out may fail due to insufficient inventory.
+You can configure the Select Launch Template parameter to specify multiple instance types to improve the success rate of scale-out events.
+For more information, see Create a multi-instance type scaling group using a launch template.

 • Select Existing Instance: You must select an existing instance.
-Auto Scaling extracts the basic configurations of the instance to create a default scaling configuration.
+Auto Scaling automatically extracts the basic configuration of the instance to create a default scaling configuration.

 Important

-• The basic configurations that are extracted from an existing ECS instance include the instance type, network type, security group, and base image.
-Take note that the instance logon password and tags are not extracted.
-The base image is the image of the existing ECS instance.
-The base image does not include instance data such as application data.
-If you want the scaling configuration created from an existing ECS instance to contain the system configurations and instance data of the ECS instance, you must create a custom image from the ECS instance.
+• The scaling configuration extracted from an ECS instance includes basic configurations such as the instance type, network type, security group, and base image.
+It does not include the logon password or tags.
+The base image is the one used by the existing instance and does not include data from the instance, such as applications.
+If you want the scaling configuration to include all system configurations and data from the instance, create a custom image for the instance.

-• Create from Scratch: You can specify an instance configuration source after you create the scaling group.
-The instance configuration source can be a scaling configuration or a launch template.
-The steps that you must perform to create a scaling configuration vary based on the value of the Type parameter.
-For more information, see Create a scaling configuration of the ECS type and Create a scaling configuration of the Elastic Container Instance type.
+• Create from Scratch: You can configure an instance configuration source after you create the scaling group.
+An instance configuration source can be a scaling configuration or a launch template.
+The specific steps to create a scaling configuration vary based on the scaling group type.
+For more information, see Create a scaling configuration (ECS instances) and Create a scaling configuration (ECI instances).

 Note

-If you create a scaling group based on an existing ECS instance created in the ECS console, Auto Scaling automatically fills the instance configuration source and network type of the scaling group.
-We recommend that you retain the settings.
+When you create a scaling group from an existing instance in the ECS console, Auto Scaling automatically populates the instance configuration source and network type.
+You do not need to change these settings.

 Suspend Process

-You can suspend processes before you perform specific operations.
-For example, you can suspend the health check process before you stop an instance.
-This way, if the health check fails, the instance is not removed from the scaling group.
-You can suspend the following processes in a scaling group:
+You can suspend specified processes before you perform certain operations.
+For example, you can suspend the health check process before you stop an instance to prevent the instance from being marked as unhealthy and automatically removed from the scaling group.
+The following processes can be suspended:

 For more information, see Suspend and resume scaling group processes.